Welcome to the Governors' page on the

 - Jan Knox, Headteacher, ex officio governor, sits on all the main committees

-- Sarah Moore is a co-opted governor, Chair of the Curriculum & Learning Committee and is the Literacy Champion
+- Sarah Moore is a co-opted governor, Chair of the Curriculum & Learning Committee and is the English Champion

-- Mark Newman is a co-opted governor, Chair of Governors and a member of the Personnel & Finance Committee
+- Mark Newman is a co-opted governor, Chair of Governors and Chair of the Personnel & Finance Committee

-- Rebecca Pickard is a co-opted governor and sits on the Curriculum & Learning Committee; Mathematics champion
+- Rebecca Pickard is a co-opted governor and Vice-Chair of the Curriculum & Learning Committee; Mathematics champion

-- Kate Watson is a parent governor and is a member of the Curriculum & Learning Committee
+- Meera Popat is a parent governor, a member of the Curriculum & Learning Committee, SEN governor and EYFS Champion and a member of the Safeguarding Committee

-- Alex Wheldon is a parent governor and is Chair of the Personnel & Finance Committee
+- Revd Steve Ransley is a foundation governor and a member of the Safeguarding Committee

 All governors serve a term of office of four years unless stated otherwise.

-Parent governors: selected by election (or appointment if insufficient people stand for election) and drawn from parents and carers of children at the school
+Parent governors: elected by parents (or appointed if insufficient people stand for election) and drawn from parents and carers of children at the school

-Staff governors: selected by election from teaching and support staff paid to work at the school
+Staff governors: elected by teaching and support staff paid to work at the school

-Foundation governors: appointed by the school's founding body, church or other organisation named in the school's instrument of government
+Foundation governors: appointed by the school's founding body, the Leicester Diocesan Board of Education

-Co-opted governors: appointed by the governing body and have, in the opinion of the governing body, the skills to contribute to the effectiveness governance and success of the school.
+Co-opted governors: appointed by the governing body if they have, in the opinion of the governing body, the skills to contribute to the effectiveness of governance and the success of the school.

 Governors whose term of office expired in the last 12 months:

-You can contact any of the Governors in person or via the school office with comments or concerns relating to the school at any time.
+You can contact any of the Governors via the school office with comments or concerns relating to the school at any time.

 We value your feedback.